3wille/bachelor-thesis-socks/readme.md

 # IPv6 Address hopping - SOCKS5 proxy

 This repository is part of my thesis "Design and Implementation of Context-aware IPv6 Address Hopping".
+It is further used in the paper "Context-aware IPv6 Address Hopping" by M. Marx, M. Schwarz, M. Blochberger, F. Wille and H. Federrath published in the proceedings of [ICICS'19](http://www.icics.cn/).

 To a browser, the proxy behaves similar to the one delivered with Tor and The Tor Browser.

 ## Initialize Subrepository